 Maintain the Latest Software Versions and Patches

 Operating System and software vendors regularly release updates which include security enhancements and fixes for potential security issues.
 Therefore it is crucial that you keep all your software up to date to ensure you have protection from known security vulnerabilities.
-This includes, but is not limited to, all of the following:

 In addition, if you are using Anti-Virus software, ensure that both the software version and the signature files are updated as frequently as possible.